-The Operating and Maintenance budget of \$15.3 million, represents an overall increase of about \$1.1 million, due increases in the amount needed for contracted service to update the Water Master Plan in 2024, labor costs, and other support services' needs.
+The Operating and Maintenance budget of \$17.5 million (exclude transfer to Reserves), represents an overall increase of about \$2.1 million, due to increases in the amount needed for contracted service to update the Water Master Plan in 2025, labor costs, and other support services' needs.

-Approximately \$3.2 million of the total budget is the projected cost of purchased water from San Juan Water District. \$700,000 in salary and benefit costs are allocated to the Capital Improvement Budget to account for staff time spent in the planning, design, construction and inspection of capital projects by District employees.
+Approximately \$3.1 million of the total budget is the projected cost of purchased water from San Juan Water District. \$750,000 in salary and benefit costs are allocated to the Capital Improvement Budget to account for staff time spent in the planning, design, construction and inspection of capital projects by District employees.